Les Gutches: International

-Gutches achieved his greatest accomplishment in 1997, when he won the gold medal in Freestyle Wrestling at the 32nd FILA Wrestling World Championships against Ukrainian Eldar Assanov in Krasnoyarsk.
-Gutches again medalled in 1999, when he won the bronze.
+Gutches achieved his greatest accomplishment in 1997, when he won the gold medal in freestyle Wrestling at the 32nd FILA Wrestling World Championships, against Ukrainian Eldar Assanov in Krasnoyarsk.
+Gutches again was a World medalist again in 1999, when he won the bronze.

-Other gold medal first-place finishes at international competitions were at the 1999 FILA Wrestling World Cup, the 1999 Pan American Games, and the 1998 Goodwill Games.
+Other gold medal first-place finishes at international competitions were at the 1999 FILA Wrestling World Cup, the 1999 Pan American Games and the 1998 Goodwill Games.

-He was also a 1996 Olympian.
+Gutches was also a member of the U.S. freestyle wrestling 1996 Olympic team.

 Coaching

 Gutches was a full-time assistant coach at Oregon State from 1996 to 1999, a volunteer coach in 2001, and again a full-time assistant coach in 2002–2006, coaching five wrestlers to All-American honors.

 He was also an assistant coach for the United States National Team at the 2002 Freestyle World Cup, his team winning the title that year.